Buck Nekkid BBQ

 And they mentioned even how dry the brisket was.

-Chicken Leg Quarter (first visit)
+Chicken Leg Quarter

 The photo of this chicken leg quarter really does not give it justice, in relation to how small this portion size was.

 I have gotten bags of chicken leg quarters, the cheap 10lb bags that run a little over $5.95 for the whole bag, and I got probably 10 leg quarters that are twice the size of this one out of that one bag.